 Everything’s available for take out for a $.50 per item take-out fee.
 Some items travel much better than others, however!
 (Our famous fries, for example, are much better when they’re eaten hot & fresh in the restaurant.)
 We’re happy to recommend items for take out.

-- We have in-house bakers who make all our desserts on premises.
+- We make all our desserts on premises.

 - Speaking of dessert, Bon Appetit wrote up our Wom Kim’s Peach Pudding.
 Yes, we will give you the recipe.
 But it’s easier if you let us make it for you.

 - Our lunch & dinner specials and desserts change daily.
 We have some favorites that are always offered on certain days, but we like variety, too.

 - Our meats are top-quality, free of antibiotics, hormones and other weird stuff.
 Try the all natural, grass fed Bastrop Cattle Company beef for a real treat.

 - Tony’s Southern Comfort Fried Chicken really is worth writing home about.